eidosmontreal/unreal-vdb/README.md

 > **Tip**: To animate the second `Temperature Volume` in the sequencer, first track the `Sequence components` of your `VdbResearchActor`, then add a `Vdb Sequence` property on each.
  ![VolumeMat](Resources/sequencer_VDB.png)

+Edit: Based on popular demand, [here is a tutorial](TutorialSequencer.md) showing how to setup the sequencer correctly with the pathtracer.

 ---
 ## Known limitations